Van Life Insurance: The 7 Coverages Full-Timers Need

 This is the gap that surprises people most: standard auto insurance does not cover your personal belongings.
 If you're in an accident and everything you own is damaged or destroyed, your auto policy covers the vehicle.
 That's it.

-When everything you own is in your van, this isn't a minor gap — it's a potentially devastating one.
-There are solutions, but they require some planning and a specific setup to work.
-The manual covers the options in full detail.
+When everything you own is in your van, this isn't a minor gap, it's a potentially devastating one.

 Probably Need: Roadside Assistance

-When your vehicle is your home, a breakdown isn't just an inconvenient day — it's a housing situation.
-Roadside assistance is non-negotiable for full-time vanlifers.
+When your vehicle is your home, a breakdown isn't just an inconvenient day - it's a housing situation.
+For full-time vanlifers, roadside assistance isn't optional.
 If your auto policy doesn't include it, add it or get a standalone plan.
 Pay close attention to towing distance limits, especially if you plan to travel in rural areas.
+A 15-mile towing limit means very little when the nearest transmission shop is 90 miles away.

 Worth Considering: Pet Insurance and Umbrella Liability

 If you're traveling with a pet, veterinary emergencies on the road can be expensive and completely unexpected.
-Emergency vet clinics are often your only option when you're far from home — and the bills reflect it.
+Emergency vet clinics are often your only option when you're far from home and the bills reflect it.
 Whether pet insurance makes sense depends on your pet's age, health history, and your financial cushion.
+Either way, a dedicated pet emergency fund belongs in your financial plan.

 The Bottom Line